YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Before you run the MUPIP TRIGGER command:

-* Set the value of the environment variable ydb_gbldir: to specify the value of a current global directory.
+* Set the value of the environment variable gtmgbldir: to specify the value of a current global directory.

 * Ensure that the key size, record size, block size of your database is sufficient for storing all planned trigger definitions.
 You may have to set the key and record sizes larger than the database content would otherwise require.